What’s better on a cold night for dinner than a heaping bowl of delicious Instant Pot Classic Chicken Noodle Soup?

 You make the chicken first and simply clean the bottom of the Instant Pot and you’re ready to make this Instant Pot chicken noodle soup.

-You can also use the leftover Instant Pot Honey Glazed Chicken from the previous day to shred and use for this gorgeous, quick and easy soup.
+You can also use the leftover Instant Pot Honey Sesame Chicken from the previous day to shred and use for this gorgeous, quick and easy soup.
 It’s a sure way to reduce unnecessary food waste in your kitchen.

 Can I substitute dark meat for chicken breasts?